 I completed my PhD in Economics at the Max Planck Institute for Tax Law and Public Finance and the Ludwig Maximilian University of Munich.
 I mainly worked on game theory but also analysed data on bargaining and simulated protest propagation in social networks.

-I received my Master's degree from Stockholm University, where I analysed time series and modelled income inequality and technological change.
+I received my Master's degree from Stockholm University, where I specialised on time series analysis and modelled income inequality and technological change.

 Publications